globocom/megadraft/docs/custom_entities.md

 # Custom Entities

-Draftjs provides a mechanism to annotate a section of text with metadata.
+DraftJS provides a mechanism to annotate a section of text with metadata.
 This can be links, mentions, hashtags or similar.
 [DraftJS' section about entities](https://facebook.github.io/draft-js/docs/advanced-topics-entities.html) gives you a good introduction about the topic.